Can I install solar panels myself?

 Solar DIY, is it a good idea?

 Whether you are conscious of your energy bill or your environmental impact if you are a homeowner in Australia.
-It’s not hard to see the appeal of installing a solar system.
+Installing a solar panel system is not hard to see the appeal of.
 However, this then raises the question with some homeowners, especially the ones in the building trade.
-Such as roof repairs, whether you have to get it professionally installed or whether it can be a DIY job and you save further money.
+Such as roof repairs or replacement, whether you have to get it professionally installed or whether it can be a DIY job and you save further money.

 We at Your Energy Answers do not recommend installing a solar system yourself.
 However, there are at least five reasons to leave this job to professionals.